Multigenerational Living vs Assisted Living: A Real Cost Comparison

 Comparing total cost over five years

-At a mid-range assisted living cost of $6,500/month, the five-year cumulative expense looks like this.
+At the Florida statewide average of about $4,600/month, the five-year cumulative expense looks like this.

 Every dollar spent on assisted living is a recurring expense with no residual value.